githubtraveler/amazing/README.md

 ## Use

-Prepare (compress and validate) files for dstribution
+Prepare (compress and validate) files for dstribution.
+The action below will place production version fi the site files into `dist` folder
 ```
 grunt
 ```